SioKCronin/website/content/projects.md

 ### Research

 **Slow Research Lab | 2016-Present**
-Independent research on particle swarm intelligence and RL.
+Independent research on swarm intelligence and reinforcement learning.

 **Yerba Buena Center for the Arts | 2016-2017**
 Network models of institutionalized oppression with Ray Gilstrap and Pia